You should reduce the lead time for your team, but it is essential to avoid costly errors. Below are a few tips for you and your team to consider.

 4. Increase capacity in your organization.

 You can do this in a couple of ways.
-By adding more people to your team, you can decrease the amount of time a project takes before someone has time to work on it.
-You can also increase capacity by choosing the right technologies to make the work faster and less burdensome to your employees.
+By adding more people to your team, you can reduce the amount of time a project takes before someone has time to work on it.
+You can also increase capacity by choosing the right technologies to accelerate workflows and ease the burden on your employees.

 5. Use a buffer.